How To Actually Win Your NCAA March Madness Bracket Pool

 All right, you really do like racecar driving.
 “Second place is the first loser,” said the great Dale Earnhardt.

 The most common bracket trap is to pick the team you think is most likely to win the tournament.
-This year, that team is Duke.
-You can’t see them losing, especially with Zion Williamson back from injury and an exploded sneaker, doing things like this.
+Every year, that’s the odds-on betting favorite and nearly all of the time it’s the most popular selection to win.
+You can’t see the favorite losing.

-So, you pick a couple of No. 12 seeds to win in the first round, advance a few No. 2 or No. 3 seeds to the Final Four, but your bracket has Duke cutting down the nets in Minneapolis.
+So, you pick a couple of No. 12 seeds to win in the first round, advance a few No. 2 or No. 3 seeds to the Final Four, but your bracket has a No. 1 seed cutting down the nets.
+Not only did you pick a No. 1 seed to win it all, but you also picked the No. 1 seed — the No. 1 seed considered to be the top overall seed and the team with most favored on the betting odds.
 You click submit and send off your hard-earned cash to the pool organizer.

-Here’s the problem: lots and lots of other people (in your pool and in general) also think Duke will win the tournament.
-If you’re in a pool of 100 people, it’s possible that more than one-third to one-half of the pool will have Duke as the eventual champion.
-In fact, more than 41% of current brackets submitted on ESPN.com’s Tournament Challenge have Duke as the National Champion.
+Here’s the problem: lots and lots of other people (in your pool and in general) also think a No. 1 seed will win the tournament.
+In fact, although there are four No. 1 seeds in the tournament, many people will have selected the same top team.
+If you’re in a pool of 100 people, it’s possible that more than one-third to one-half of the pool will have the betting favorite as the eventual champion.

 Take a step back and let that sink in.
-The field — meaning any team but Duke — is anywhere from a 69% to almost 82% to win, based on FiveThirtyEight, Feng, and the betting odds.
+The field — meaning any team but Gonzaga — is 68.7% to win based on the betting odds.

-Again, chalk that up to the one-and-done format of the tourney, randomness, and tougher matchups once teams reach the Final Four.
-Remember, this is the same tournament in which No. 16-seeded UMBC defeated No. 1-seeded Virginia last year by 20 points, in a game where Virginia was favored by more than 20 points.
+Again, chalk that up to the one-and-done format of the NCAA Tournament, randomness, and tougher matchups once teams reach the Final Four.
+Remember, this is the same tournament in which No. 16-seeded UMBC defeated No. 1-seeded Virginia in 2018 by 20 points, in a game where Virginia was favored by more than 20 points.

-For this dance, if you take Duke, two scenarios are likely to play out and doom your bracket.
+For this dance, if you take Gonzaga, two scenarios are likely to play out and doom your bracket.

-1. Duke loses.
-In the case that the Blue Devils go down, so does your bracket.
+1. Gonzaga loses.
+In the case that the Bulldogs go down, so does your bracket.
 This is the most likely scenario.

-2. Duke wins the national title, but you don’t win anything.
-Because, remember, many other people also picked Duke to win.
-So even when Duke does win the tourney, you have to battle it out with a huge group of entrants to hit the money.
+2. Gonzaga wins the national title, but you don’t win anything because, remember, many other people also picked Gonzaga to win.
+So even when the Bulldogs do win the tournament, you have to battle it out with a huge group of entrants to hit the money.
 Unless your bracket is pretty darn clean in the opening round, and you’ve got at least six of eight Elite Eight teams and at least three of four Final Four squads, you are very likely to be on the outside looking in.
-Let’s say 41 people in your pool of 100 took Duke to win.
+Let’s say 41 people in your pool of 100 took Gonzaga to win.
 In a vacuum, you’ve got a better chance at hitting a single number on a spin of the roulette wheel.

 The key is identifying a team that has a legitimate chance to win the tournament, but that is also relatively unpopular or undervalued by the rest of the pool entries.
 There is no exact science in selecting this team — but using traditional guideposts, it should be a top-four seed with some pedigree in a trusted ranking system.
 You just want to avoid those few teams who will be selected by a significant portion of entrants.
 Of course, pay attention to your individual pool members.
 If you’re in a University of North Carolina alumni pool, you should probably avoid picking the Tar Heels to win the title.